Studying economics teaches you about social policy and financial markets, useful for careers in finance, accountancy and government administration

 Skills for your CV

-You'll also develop valuable transferable skills, including:
+You also develop valuable transferable skills, including:

-• communication - presenting findings and explaining complex data
+• communication - presenting findings and explaining complex data in an easy to understand format

 • numeracy - handling complex data and applying mathematical and statistical analysis methods

-• computing - using specialised software
+• computing - using both general IT applications and specialist software

 Further study